SAP-samples/btp-secure-development/exercises/ex0/README.md

     * Click **Create Instance**.

 * **Step 8.
 Verify Instance Creation**
-    * Wait for the instance to be provisioned.
-This may take several minutes.
+    * Wait for the instance to be provisioned, which may take several minutes.
+You may have to manually refresh the browser page to see the status update.
     * Once complete, you will see your instance (e.g., hanadb) listed in the All Instances view with a 🟢 **Running** status (green indicator).
     * Confirm the Type shows SAP HANA Database and the instance is ready for use.